MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/solution-manage-contracts-step3.md

    ![Contract moved to Pay Out.](../media/content-understanding/for-payout.png)

-- In the flow, we created the following item to move approved contracts to the **For Payout** tab.
+- In the flow, you create the following item to move approved contracts to the **For Payout** tab.

    ![Flow item to move to Pay Out.](../media/content-understanding/ready-for-payout.png)